See it and laugh. Then feel terrible for doing so. And then laugh again.

 - Chrysippus was a Greek philosopher who belonged to the school of thought known as Stoicism.
 He died of laughter.

 - Famous French comic strip writer René Goscinny , best known for Astérix and Lucky Luke, died from cardiac arrest during a cardiac stress test.

 - Basil Brown, an English health food advocate, died of liver damage caused by hypervitaminosis after drinking ten gallons of carrot juice.

 - Michael Anderson Godwin, sentenced to death by the electric chair but commuted to life in prison, was electrocuted while fixing a television while sitting on a metal toilet seat.

 - American comedian and actor W.C.
 Fields died on the day he despised the most: Christmas Day.

-- Joseph Stalin terrorized Russia for decades.
+- Josef Stalin terrorized Russia for decades.
 One morning he couldn't breathe and was in desperate need for medical help, but nobody dared to enter the room without his explicit permission...

 - During the American Civil War, General John Sedgwick was very dismissive of the Confederates' shooting skills.
 At one point during the Battle of Spotsylvania Court House (1864), he said: "They couldn't hit an elephant at this distance".
 He was shot seconds later, which is why we have a trope named after him.